rindangchi/Python-Practice/EDA Superstore/README.md

 - How are the distribution of

 ### 2. Goal
-Understanding and representing the current sales data in Global Superstore
+Understanding and representing the current sales data in Global Superstore and  utilizing statictical method as well as data visualization to better understand the given dataset.

-### 3. Objective
+### 3. Objectives
-Do the exploratory data analysis to understand and get insight from the current dataset
+- Do exploratory data analysis to understand the current dataset
+- Help business to uncover trends and any meaningful findings that can be used to improve business decision

 ### 3. Exploratory Data Analysis
 In this part I will explain the result of the exploratory data analysis that has been done.
 For full code can be accessed here :